creatorof/NLP-Projects/auto-completion/README.md

-# Resume Parser using Spacy
+# Autocompletion using spacy, flask and react js
-Autocompletion made using spacy, flask and react js to extract skills and education
+Autocompletion made using spacy, flask and react js to auto complete the code editor for python

 # TO RUN THE APPLICATION FOR FIRST TIME
 ## Installation in Frontend Folder